s9e/TextFormatter/docs/Internals/Storage_format.md

 <t>Plain &amp; boring text.</t>
 ```

 ### Rich text

+Anything that isn't plain text is considered rich text.
+The root node of the XML representation will be `r` and the rest of the document may contain any other tags, including tags that were not defined during configuration.
+As of version 2.x of the library, the XML representation is guaranteed to start with `<r` but the root node may also contain XML namespace declarations required for the rest of the document.

 In the following example, we use the Forum bundle to parse two links: the first one using the BBCode syntax, and the second using the Autolink plugin.
 You can see that both links are represented the same way.
-The only difference are the `<s>` and `<e>` elements in which the markup elements (in this case, BBCodes) are saved.
+The only difference are the `s` and `e` elements in which the markup elements (in this case, BBCodes) are saved.

 ```php
 use s9e\TextFormatter\Bundles\Forum as TextFormatter;